 How to Use Ratchet Straps in 9 Easy Steps;

 Step – 1.
-Lift-Up the Ratchet Handle
+Use Release Catch to Open Ratchet

-Lift up the ratchet handle and axle simultaneously, so that the open slot is pointing up.
+- Use the release catch – also called the release lever – to lift up the ratchet handle and axle simultaneously, so that the open slot is pointing up.

 Step – 2.
-Close the Ratchet
+Close and Flip the Ratchet

-Close the ratchet in such a way that lets you access the axle assembly.
+- Close the ratchet in such a way that lets you access the axle assembly.

 - Wind it around the axle, and then slip the strap back through the same opening you used before.

 Step – 4.
-Take the Attached Hooks
+Secure the End-Fittings

 Step – 5.
 Pull the Free End of The Strap

-Pull the free end of the strap until it’s taut, so there’s no slack between the two ends of the strap.
+- Pull the free end of the strap until it’s taut, so there’s no slack between the two ends of the strap.

 Step – 6.
-Pump The Ratchet Handle
+Tighten The Ratchet

 Step – 7.
-Close The Ratchet Handle
+Close and Lock Ratchet Handle

-When the strap is finally completely taut, close the ratchet handle completely.
-Lock the strap in place.
+- When the strap is finally completely taut, close the ratchet handle completely.

 Step – 8.
 Pull and Hold The Release Handle

 - Then, the strap will come loose and you can easily pull it through the axle slot.

-When you’re done using your ratchet strap, wrap it up and tie it with a rubber band.
+- When you’re done using your ratchet strap, wrap it up and tie it with a rubber band.

 Quality of Mytee Ratchet Straps

 At Mytee, we offer incredible strength options, including the Kinedyne K-force Ratchet strap.
-This ratchet strap has a phenomenal, 4000-lbs Working Load Limit: 20% stronger than the next strongest ratchet strap on the market.
+This ratchet tie-down strap has a phenomenal, 4000-lbs Working Load Limit: 20% stronger than the next strongest ratchet strap on the market.

 No matter what strength or length of strap you need, Mytee has a variety with an end that fits your truck.